hcartiaux/terraform/README.md

 It is split in two directories:

 * `libvirt`, to spawn VMs with cloud-init on my dedibox server.
   The main configuration file is `terraform.tfvars`, new VMs can be created by adding new entries in the hash `vms_list`.
   Each VM description will be converted to cloud-init configuration and be used to bootstrap the system on boot.

-* `scaleway`, for anything related to my scaleway cloud account
+* `scaleway`, for my Scaleway cloud infrastructure

+* `oracle`, for my Oracle cloud infrastructure (free tier)

 ## Configuration analysis